kanr/Moon/_posts/2017-12-10-water_computer.md

 * This project is still under active development and as such is not contained to a single version or codebase.

 ---

-## License

-This theme is free and open source software, distributed under the MIT License.
-So feel free to use this Jekyll theme on your site without linking back to me or including a disclaimer.